cartigli/vault/xsorted()/III SQL/VIIII Joins.md

             );
 ```

-TASK:
-Assign employee number 110022 as a manager to all employees from 10001 to 10020, and employee number 110039 as a manager to all employees from 10021 to 10040.
+"Assign employee number 110022 as a manager to all employees from 10001 to 10020, and employee number 110039 as a manager to all employees from 10021 to 10040."
 ```mysql
 SELECT emp_no
 FROM dept_manager